acconeer/acconeer-python-exploration/docs/ref_apps/a121/touchless_button.rst

 Comments regarding changes in temperature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Changing temperature will affect the SNR of the signal.
 At lower temperatures the SNR is increased and at higher temperatures the SNR is decreased.
-Some actions will therefore trigger detection easier at lower temperatures and the sensitivity can threrefore be set lower at these termperatures.
+Some actions will therefore trigger detection easier at lower temperatures and the sensitivity can therefore be set lower at these temperatures.
 It is therefore favorable to set the sensitivity according to the desired responsiveness at the highest estimated temperature for the intended integration.
 The sensitivities selected for the presets were chosen to minimize missed detections and false detections in the range -10°C and 50°C. The evaluation was made using 8 different sensors at three different temperatures: -10°C, 25°C and 50°C.

 Processor Configuration
 --------------------------